 Traditions of Athens provides a high quality, home-like environment for our residents.
-We celebrated the Grand Opening of Independent Senior Living in November.
+We celebrated the Grand Opening of Assisted Senior Living in December.
 This adds a new option to our Athens community that turns to us for Assisted Living.
 The wonderful Limestone County Chamber of Commerce helped celebrate Traditions of Athens’ Assisted Living Grand Opening with an official ribbon cutting.
 Ms. Virginia McLemore, Traditions’ first resident, helped do the honors.

 Traditions of Athens provides a high quality, home-like environment for older adults who require some level of assistance.
 Every resident at Traditions finds a unique mix of security, independence, privacy, companionship, and physical and social well-being.